NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Rulebooks/Paizo Blog/Duhgik.md

 abilities_mid:
   - name: ""
   - name: "Cringe"
-    desc: "`pf2:r` (emotion,kobold,mental,visual) **Trigger** A creature Duhgik is aware of critically succeeds on a Strike against her and would deal damage to her\n**Effect** With pitiful posturing, she causes her foe to pull back a deadly attack.
+    desc: "`pf2:r` (emotion,kobold,mental,visual) **Trigger** A creature Duhgik is aware of critically succeeds on a Strike against her and would deal damage to her\n* * *\n\n**Effect** With pitiful posturing, she causes her foe to pull back a deadly attack.
 The attacking creature takes a -8 circumstance penalty to the damage of the triggering Strike.
 This penalty applies after doubling the damage for a critical hit.
 The attacker is then immune to Duhgik's for 24 hours."

 attacks:
   - name: ""